LUP-LuftbildUmweltPlanung/Data_acquisition/README.md

     * Each entry starts with an index, which should be unique.
     * directory_path points to the folder containing your shapefiles.
     * r_aufl defines the spatial resolution of the downloaded tiles in meters.
+    * img_height & img_width: use null for maximum tile size.
     * If wms_calc is true, image layers are extracted from the WMS.
     * If meta_calc is true, metadata (like acquisition dates) will also be extracted.
     * Use merge: true if you want to automatically merge all tiles per shapefile.
     * Set img_width and img_height to null for maximum tile size (default behavior).
+  * Alternative option:
-  * Alternatively to the yml file you can specify the global parameters in the main function of wms_saveraster.py and call the main function at the bottom of the programm:
+    * Instead of a YAML file, you can manually configure global parameters in the main() function of wms_saveraster.py, and call the function at the bottom of the script.
   ```
   directory_path = r"path_to_shapefiles"
   r_aufl = 0.2                                #resolution in m